orange-cloudfoundry/cloud-sidecars/README.md

-   --log-json, -j                 Write log in json --no-color                     Logger will not display colors --profile-dir value            Set path where to put profiled files --help, -h                     show help
+   --log-json, -j                 Write log in json --no-color                     Logger will not display colors --profile-dir value            Set path where to put profiled files --app-port value               App listen port by default when not found from starter (default: 8080) --help, -h                     show help
    --version, -v                  print the version
 ```